 Reference-based pricing methodologies vary greatly based on preferences of employers, TPAs, brokers, reference-based pricing vendors, and even stop-loss carriers, in some cases.
 There are some basic and near-universal principles, which include the following:

 - Document harmonization.
 Like every other right a health plan has, it is not effective unless it is written in the Plan Document.
-The Plan Document must therefore be amended or restated to include reference-based pricing language; most importantly are the basic payment terms, including the percentage of Medicare upon which the plan will
+The Plan Document must therefore be amended or restated to include reference-based pricing language; most important are the basic payment terms, including the percentage of Medicare upon which the plan will pay.

 - Claims repricing.
 For an RBP program to be successful, the health plan must be able to accurately price claims based on the metric as defined within the Plan Document.
 When challenged, it is extremely important that the plan be able to defend itself by being able to back up its pricing using reliable data.

 - Patient advocacy.
-When patients have nowhere to turn for help with balance-billing, that is where so many reference-based pricing programs fail.
+When patients have nowhere to turn for help with balance-billing, that is when so many reference-based pricing programs fail.
 Providing resources for the patient is the only way to ensure the best outcomes within a reference-based pricing program.

 Difficulties of Managing Reference-Based Pricing